spotify/luigi/README.rst

 ------------------------

 Just to give you an idea of what Luigi does, this is a screen shot from something we are running in production.
-Using Luigi's visualizer, we get a nice visual overview of the dependency graph of the workflow.
+Using Luigi's visualiser, we get a nice visual overview of the dependency graph of the workflow.
 Each node represents a task which has to be run.
 Green tasks are already completed whereas yellow tasks are yet to be run.
 Most of these tasks